adrianadepalma/BII_tutorial/bii_example.md

 # Run the statistical analysis

-In the PREDICTS database, most of the variation in diversity is going to be between Studies - each study looks at different groups in different areas using different sampling methods.
+In the PREDICTS database, most of the variation in diversity is going to be between Studies – each study looks at different species groups in different areas using different sampling methods.
 This has to be accounted for in the statistical analysis.
-We do this in a mixed effects framework: we treat studies and blocks as random effects.
+We do this in a mixed effects
+framework: we treat studies and blocks as random effects.

 ## Total Abundance